intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 * K - number of columns in matrix A and rows in matrix B.

-The matrix multiplication operations support the following data types, represented by enum values and passed as template parameters:
+The matrix multiplication operations support the following data types, represented by ``CmPrecisionType`` enum values and passed as template parameters:

 * ``CM_PRECISION_U2`` - 2-bit unsigned integer.
 * ``CM_PRECISION_S2`` - 2-bit signed integer.